stolostron/multicloud-operators-subscription/docs/metrics.md

 - *subscription_namespace*
 - *subscription_name*

-### Collecting Managed Cluster Metrics for Observability
+## Collecting Custom Metrics for Observability

-For the [Observability Operator](https://github.com/stolostron/multicluster-observability-operator) to collect the aforementioned metrics from the *Managed Clusters*, you need to configure the `observability-metrics-custom-allowlist` *ConfigMap* in the `open-cluster-management-observability` namespace on the *Hub Cluster*.</br>
+For the [Observability Operator](https://github.com/stolostron/multicluster-observability-operator) to collect the aforementioned metrics, we need to configure the `observability-metrics-custom-allowlist` *ConfigMap* in the `open-cluster-management-observability` namespace on the *Hub Cluster*.</br>
 Note that for *Histogram* type metrics, we have a 3 metrics series created per each *Histogram*, the members of the series are identified by the *bucket*, *count*, and *sum* suffixes to the metric name.
 Here's an example of a working *ConfigMap*:

 ```yaml